 ATP has partnered with Telework!VA to assist companies in establishing and administering a telework program.
 Telework!VA is an online resource to help businesses start or expand a formal telework program.
 Businesses are entitled to tax credits of up to $1,200 per employee—up to $50,000 per organization—for eligible telework expenses incurred.
 For more information about the Telework Tax Credit, visit Telework!VA or contact us.

 Vanpool Connect is a program that connects at least four riders together, allowing them to drive on high-occupancy vehicle (HOV) lanes to shorten commute times.
 The van is supplied by trusted providers like Enterprise Rideshare and VRide, assisting riders with details such as vehicle maintenance and coordinating insurance.

 The program provides a $50/month subsidy for the first six months, and riders can even use their commuter benefits towards their vanpool (up to $260/month).
 ATP offers riders the chance to receive items that will make their vanpool commute better; vans can also be customized with WiFi and satellite radio.
 More information

-I-66 is locally famous for its heavy traffic and Virginia’s Department of Transportation (VDOT) plans to transform I-66 both inside and outside of the beltway.
+I-66 is traditionally known for its heavy traffic; however, Virginia’s Department of Transportation (VDOT) plans to transform I-66 both inside and outside of the beltway with dynamic tolls.